skatejs/skatejs/README.md

 ### Custom Elements

 Skate requires Custom Elements V1 support.
-In [browsers that don't support this](http://caniuse.com/#search=custom%20elements), you'll need to include the [WebComponentsJS polyfill](https://github.com/skatejs/webcomponentsjs/blob/v1/src/CustomElements/v1/CustomElements.js).
-If you plan on using the ES5 version of Skate with native Custom Elements V1 support, then you will need [this shim](https://github.com/skatejs/webcomponentsjs/blob/v1/src/CustomElements/v1/native-shim.js).
+In [browsers that don't support it](http://caniuse.com/#search=custom%20elements), you'll need to include the [WebComponentsJS polyfill](https://github.com/skatejs/webcomponentsjs/blob/v1/src/CustomElements/v1/CustomElements.js).
+If you plan on using the ES5 version of Skate in browsers that have native Custom Elements V1 support, then you will need [this shim](https://github.com/skatejs/webcomponentsjs/blob/v1/src/CustomElements/v1/native-shim.js).

 ### Shadow DOM

 Skate works with or without [Shadow DOM](http://w3c.github.io/webcomponents/spec/shadow/) support.
-However, it works best with one so it's recommended you use a polyfill for [browsers](http://caniuse.com/#search=shadow%20dom) that don't support it natively.
+However, it works best with it so it's recommended you use a polyfill for [browsers](http://caniuse.com/#search=shadow%20dom) that don't support it natively.

 - https://github.com/skatejs/named-slots/
 - https://github.com/WebComponents/webcomponentsjs (does *not* support named slots yet)